STAT545-UBC-hw-2018-19/hw03-iyaniwura/homework_03.md

 In 1952 the mean life expectancy weighted over the population is almost the same as the regular mean, although, the regular mean is higher.
 In the following year (1957), this changes and the regular mean becomes lower.
 In 1962, the trend also changes such that the regular mean is higher that the weighted mean.
 This relationship continues until 1967, where the regular mean is lower than the weighted mean.
 This trend continues for the remaining years.

 ### How is life expectancy changing over time in different continent?

+-   **How is median life expectancy changing over time in different continent?**

 Let us begin by checking how the median life expectancy changes over time for each continent.